surfstyle/InfoLavoroBs/README.md

 # InfoLavoroBs
-Web scraping and notification for "https://informalavoro.comune.brescia.it"
-The site is updated every week (es. friday) with a working bulletin
+Web scraping and notification for [https://informalavoro.comune.brescia.it](https://informalavoro.comune.brescia.it) The site is updated every week (es. friday) with a working bulletin
-The goal is having a notification of the jobs from the bulletin that match the list of personal keywords.
+The goal is having a notification of the jobs from the bulletin that match a list of personal keywords.

-Example:
-*my-keywords=['informatica', 'data science', 'analista']
+*Example:
+my-keywords=['informatica', 'develop', 'programmazione']
 Generate a notification (email) of all the lines that contains these keys*